 Imperial Russian Brailov, Podolia guberniya, was a small town south east of the regional centre of Vinnitsa and north west of Zhmerinka.
 In the 1890s it had a population of about 9000, of whom about 4000 were classified as Jews.
 By the mid 1920s the population had shrunk to around 3000 and nearly 100% were Jewish.
 A Pogrom in 1919, during Denikin's White Army occupation of Ukraine, had left 20 dead and a hundred women raped.

 The Shpits Jewish family in Brailov included several brothers and sisters born around 1900.
 Here is one of them, Yakov, writing in August 1918 to the Austro-Hungarian Command in Vinnitsa.
-He writes in Russian and gives his own name (preceded by his status - "Student") and address at the bottom of the card:
+He writes in Russian on the front and German on the back and gives his own name (preceded by his status - "Student") and address on the reverse of the card:

 Yakov had an important request to make of the Austro - Hungarian Command.
 He writes in German - my guess is that his mother tongue was Yiddish and possibly his mother script - which I translate as follows: